The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me

 Karlsruhe, BW, DE

-Leonie Frommherz practices in Karlsruhe, Germany.
+Leonie Frommherz practices practicing medicine in Karlsruhe, Germany.
 Ms. Frommherz is rated as a Distinguished expert by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-Her top areas of expertise are Epidermolytic Hyperkeratosis, Nonbullous Congenital Ichthyosiform Erythroderma, Erythroderma, and Exfoliative Dermatitis.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Epidermolytic Hyperkeratosis, Nonbullous Congenital Ichthyosiform Erythroderma, Exfoliative Dermatitis, and Erythroderma.

 Distinguished in Epidermolytic Hyperkeratosis